nawaf97k/Euler-Method-Radioactive-Decay/README.md

 - The smaller the time increment "dt", the more simillar the numerical result to the analytical becomes.

+HarmonicOscillator.m is the main script where you run the simulation.
+Each numerical method function is seperated in a different .m file.

 Reference Used: Computational Physics 2nd Edition - Nicholas J. Giordano and Hisao Nakanishi